Private Intensive for the Experienced Painter

 1. What’s the Private Painting Intensive Like?

-Based in northern New Mexico at Michael’s winter studio, this program is for experienced painters only.
-After a preliminary consultation with Michael to create a custom program, you’ll work with him side-by-side, one-on-one both in the field and in the studio.
+Based in northern New Mexico at my winter studio, this program is for experienced painters only.
+After a preliminary consultation to create a custom program, you’ll work with me side-by-side, one-on-one, both in the field and in the studio.
 Includes consultations after the program for three months.

 This is not a workshop for people with mobility issues.
 You will need to be able to walk a distance (usually less than a half-mile) on sometimes-uneven ground with your equipment and carry your own gear.
 There may not be picnic tables or benches available, so if you need a seat or a table, you should consider bringing your own.
 Make sure your wear sturdy shoes; sandals are unsafe and also present a danger of sunburn.
 Restrooms may not always be nearby.
 Studio is on the second floor, so you will need to handle stairs.